-AI is one approach that can help in mitigating the objectivity inherent in human nature.
+Using tech and AI in recruiting is one approach that can help in mitigating the objectivity inherent in human nature.
 AI isn't programmed to judge a candidate on a name, gender or favourite sport but instead who is the ideal candidate for the role.

 What Are The Different Types Of Unconscious Bias In Recruitment?